 Cadmium in the environment is mainly caused by the earth’s crust and industrial pollution.
 Then how does cadmium harm the human body?

-Cadmium in plant-based foods mainly comes from metallurgy, smelting, ceramics, electroplating industry and chemical industry (such as the battery, plastic additives, food preservatives, pesticides, pigments) such as the discharge of “three wastes”.
+Cadmium in plant-based foods mainly comes from metallurgy, smelting, ceramics, the electroplating industry, and the chemical industry (such as the battery, plastic additives, food preservatives, pesticides, and pigments) such as the discharge of “three wastes”.

 Cadmium is usually discharged into the environment through wastewater and gas.
 Cadmium-containing industrial waste gas disperses and sinks naturally and accumulates in the soil around the plant.

 The wastewater of lead-zinc ore and related industries (electroplating, alkaline batteries) are discharged into surface water or into groundwater, contaminating water sources and soil, and then the crops are then contaminated by irrigation, planting, and other means.